Anne Weil, Ph.D.

 Associate Professor of Anatomy

-I am a vertebrate paleontologist and paleobiologist studying early mammals and recovery from extinction events.
+I am a vertebrate paleontologist and paleobiologist.
+I study early mammals and recovery from extinction events.
+I also am the senior scientist directing activities at the Homestead Site, a Jurassic locality in Oklahoma.

 Early mammalian evolution, especially phylogeny and biogeography of multituberculate mammals